 Charles “Sandy” Mishkind is Of Counsel at Miller Canfield and has specialized in labor, employment, and benefits matters and litigation for over 40 years.
 He was selected as one of the World’s Top 25 Lawyers in labor and employment law by the Guide to the World’s leading Labour and Employment Lawyers in 2007.
 He is also a charter fellow of the American College of Employee Benefits Council.
 Sandy assists VALC students with cases relating to benefits before the U.S. Court of Appeals for Veterans Claims, as well as on other federal litigation.

 Matthew Randle works in local veterans treatment courts and on discharge upgrade cases, supervising VALC students.
-He is also a part-time professor of practice at Arizona Law, co-teaching an undergraduate law class.
-Matthew was the post-graduate vlinic fellow for the VALC from July 2014 to July 2015.
-Matthew is also an Arizona Law alumnus.
+He is also a part-time professor of practice at Arizona Law.
+Matthew was the post-graduate clinic fellow for the VALC from July 2014 to July 2015.
+Matthew is also an Arizona Law alumnus and was a Pat Tillman Scholar while in school.
 Before law school, Matthew was the director of the Veterans Education & Transition Services at the University of Arizona.
 He has been a member of the Veteran Advisory Council for three U.S. Representatives.
 Matthew served in the United States Army from 1998 to 2003 and was the co-founder of the University of Arizona VETS Program.
 He was also the chief of staff for Student Veterans of America.